Serishko/second-hand-bikes-price-prediction-project/README.txt

 In this way, a model was created to predict the price of second-hand bikes.

-Note- Refer to the screenshots folder in order to view the some of the results.
+Note- Refer to the screenshots folder in order to view some of the results.